jjimmanuel/Bond-Pricing/README.md

 I tried a Spot Curve and a Flat Curve to see I would get different results; in this example, I did not.
 However, changing the spot rates for the treasuries would alter the bond value accordingly.

+I also priced a zero coupon bond (rate of 0.01, volatility of 0.01, and alpha of 0.1: all made up) using the Hull White Model.